 That’s because, while Botox can be effective at smoothing wrinkles, it can cause too much muscle relaxation, resulting in drooping eyelids or uneven eyebrows.

 The injection dosage must be carefully monitored.

-Generally, Botox injections are spaced approximately four months apart.
+Generally, Botox injections are spaced approximately 3 to 4 months apart.
 When you first begin receiving injections, treatment results may not last as long.
-You may find that you need to return to your practitioner two to three months after the first treatment.
+You may find that you need to return to your practitioner 2 to 3 months after the first treatment.

-Botox Cosmetic injections are FDA-approved only for forehead lines, glabellar lines, and lateral canthal lines around the eyes (“crow’s feet”).
-Injections for lateral canthal lines may total up to 24 units.
+Botox Cosmetic injections are FDA approved only for forehead lines, glabellar lines, and lateral canthal lines around the eyes (“crow’s feet”).
+Injections for lateral canthal lines may total up to 20 units.